 - Food Waste

 Facilities Management has mini blue recycling bins available for offices and other smaller common areas such as printing workstations.
-The bins are available for pickup every Wednesday in the MET lobby from 11:30am-12:30pm.
-If you cannot make that time, please email Barbara Gensemer to arrange a drop-off.
+To request a blue bin, please call ext 2181 or email firstname.lastname@example.org.
 Any item that is accepted by our co-mingled recycling program can go in these bins (see above).
 Please do NOT include batteries, cell phones, ink cartridges, etc. These items are recycled under our Recycling 2.0 program (see below).